SolaceLabs/solace-pretty-dump/README.md

     - If client-username 'default' is enabled in VPN, you can use any username
  - Subscribing options, one of:
     - comma-separated list of Direct topic subscriptions
+       - strongly consider prefixing with '#noexport/' if using DMR or MNR
     - q:queueName to consume from queue
     - b:queueName to browse a queue
        - Can browse all messages, or specific messages by ID